micro222/chatbot/README.md

 * Compiler: GCC
 * Platform: Raspberry Pi with Raspian and Windows

+## Short term goals
+* Will ask questions when nothing is typed by the user

 ## Long term goals
 * Will form opinions of the people it talks to
-* Will initiate conversation if the user doesn't
 * Will be able to cope with pronouns
 * Will be thinking of various things when it's not in a conversation.
 This activity may have an effect on its mood, may cause it to arrive at some conclusions.
 It may be prompted to ask related questions.
 It can be asked "what are you thinking about".